 Each year, about 8,000 new spinal cord injuries are diagnosed.
 More than 80 percent of the victims are men between the ages of 16 and 30.
 As many as 450,000 Americans live with spinal cord injuries.
-Car and motorcycle crashes, gunshot and knife wounds, and falls and sports injuries are the most common causes of damage to the spinal cord, the bundle of nerves that runs through the backbone.
+Car accidents and motorcycle accidents, gunshot and knife wounds, and falls and sports injuries are the most common causes of damage to the spinal cord, the bundle of nerves that runs through the backbone.

 Types of St. Petersburg Back Injuries

 - Spinal Cord Injuries: Spinal cord injuries are the most catastrophic and life-changing types of back injuries.
 When the spinal cord is injured, the result is usually partial or total paralysis below the point of the injury.
 When the injury is to the lower part of the spine, the victim loses the use of their legs and the entire lower portion of their body.
 If the damage to the spinal cord is in the upper body or neck, the paralysis affects all four limbs.

 - Fractures: A broken back is an injury in which the vertebrae are fractured or dislocated, often as the result of a St. Petersburg motor vehicle accident or fall.

 - Herniated Discs: A herniated disc, also known as a slipped disc or ruptured disc in an injury that can occur in a car accident, especially a rear-end collision, as well as in a fall, sports accident or other type of accident.